Frameworks /Framework support /Next.js /Legacy Runtime /

 Visit our Next.js adapter docs for info on newer versions of Next.js.

-# Key features
+# Key features of the legacy runtime

 # Redirects and rewrites